Repositories

 • MacOS Repository – Uses Installomator to deploy Mac applications through Intune.

-Prior to May 2025, Pckgr also implemented a Winget Repository hosting service for application management.
-Since this time, Pckgr has transitioned to offering solely our Premium Private Repository for your application hosting needs.
 If you joined Pckgr prior to May 2025, you can upgrade your applications to the Private Repository version, following the instructions in our Upgrade Applications page.

 Last updated